zhiqic/Rethinking-Counting/README.md

 ![framework](./figures/framework.png)

 ## Available implementations
 The TensorFlow implementation relies on the [DAU-ConvNet](https://https://github.com/skokec/DAU-ConvNet) repositories, and we are actively preparing to add new PyTorch implementations.
-There are some inconsistencies in the function versions of the current TensorFlow version.
+There are some inconsistencies in the function of the current TensorFlow version.
 Suggest waiting for our PyTorch implementation.
 - [x] TensorFlow version
 - [-] PyTorch vsrsion